amitxv/PC-Tuning/docs/physical-setup.md

 - Set a static all-core core/uncore frequency and voltage for the CPU.
 Variation in hardware clocks can introduce jitter due to the process of frequency transitions

 - Configure RAM frequency and timings manually [for a significant performance improvement](https://kingfaris.co.uk/blog/intel-ram-oc-impact).
-XMP does not tune many subtimings nor does it guarantee stability
+XMP does not tune many subtimings or guarantee stability

     - See [integralfx/MemTestHelper](https://github.com/integralfx/MemTestHelper/blob/oc-guide/DDR4%20OC%20Guide.md)